Physical Science of Forests, Climate Regulation, and Carbon Storage

 Course start date

-Course content will be accessible starting April 19.
+Course content will be accessible immediately upon registration.

-This course is self-paced with an expected completion time frame of up to 6 weeks.
-This course must be completed in sequence.
-Once a section is complete participants can return to the previous section.
+This course is self-paced with an expected completion time frame of up to 6 weeks, but 2 bonus weeks are available to support your success of completing on time.
+This course must be completed in sequence and each presentation must be viewed in entirety to progress to the next section.
+Once a section is complete, you can return to the previous section.
+ForestEd will send you reminders along the way to help you stay on track.

-Upon successful completion of this short course, participants will:
+Upon successful completion of this short course, you will:

 - Be familiar with and able to identify the carbon cycle and its connection to natural and human-caused global warming